Tarnn/PoolListener/README.md

 2. Connect to Ethereum mainnet via Infura
 3. Start monitoring from the latest block
 4. Check for new Uniswap V3 pool creation events
-5. Send email notifications for any pools involving WLFI
+5. Send email notifications for any pools involving your target token
 6. Continue running until manually stopped (Ctrl+C)

 ## How It Works